 11. Requests the Secretary-General to take appropriate measures to disseminate information about the Social Forum, to invite relevant individuals and organizations to the Forum and to take all practical measures required for the success of this initiative;

-12. Requests the 2026 Social Forum to submit a report containing its conclusions and recommendations to the Human Rights Council at its sixty-fifth session;
+12. Requests the 2027 Social Forum to submit a report containing its conclusions and recommendations to the Human Rights Council at its sixty- eigth session;

-13. Requests the Secretary-General to provide the 2026 Social Forum with all the services and facilities necessary to fulfil its activities, and requests the High Commissioner to provide all the support necessary to facilitate the convening and proceedings of the Forum;
+13. Requests the Secretary-General to provide the 2027 Social Forum with all the services and facilities necessary to fulfil its activities, and requests the High Commissioner to provide all the support necessary to facilitate the convening and proceedings of the Forum;